Here’s How the Months of the Year Got Their Names

 February

 Ancient Romans always celebrated the year’s end with a festival called “Februa.”
 When King Pompilius named the 12th month of the Roman year, he chose February after that period of celebration.
-In 1582, Pope Gregory tweaked the calendar again, changing the start of the year to January 1 for most western countries.
+In 1582, Pope Gregory tweaked the calendar again, changing the start of the year to Jan.
+1 for most Western countries.
 England and the American colonies, for their part, continued to celebrate the new year in February until 1752.
-Funny enough, the Romans also played a role in the bizarre reason February only has 28 days.

 3 / 12